bbc/dvbcss-synckit-ios/SyncKitVideoSyncDemoApp/README.md

 <img src="../img/2screens.png" width="500">

-## Using Alternative Timelines for Sync in the demo app
+## Using other timelines for sync in the demo app

 Assuming you have an HbbTV2.0 compliant TV/device on the network, or a DVB-CSS TV emulator, it is possible to discover its current content identifier and the timelines the device exposes for synchronisation.